aneesh3108/Udacity-SDCND/CarND-Traffic-Sign-Classifier-Project-master/writeup_Term1Project2.md

 As a first step, I decided to convert the images to grayscale because given the images in the dataset, color information was not really a necessity and that would in turn save the number of parameters required.

-As a last step, I normalized the image data to have values between ([-1, 1]) as input to the CNN network by calculating the overall mean and standard deviation and subtracting, dividing them througout.
+As a second step, I normalized the image data to have values between ([-1, 1]) as input to the CNN network by calculating the overall mean and standard deviation and subtracting, dividing them througout.

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.